pavan-kalyan/chest-xray-classification-azure/README.md

 ## Acknowledgements
 With deep gratitude to researchers and developers at PyTorch, NIH, Stanford, Project Jupyter and [AzureChestXray repo](https://github.com/Azure/AzureChestXRay).
 With special thanks to my mentors at Microsoft for their guidance.

+## Contributing
+This project welcomes contributions and suggestions.
+Please put up a Github issue before working on a bug or a feature, to avoid redundant work.

+This project has adopted the Contributor Covenant Code of Conduct.
+For more information see [Code of Conduct FAQ](https://www.contributor-covenant.org/faq)